Maintaining a balanced diet

 Dieting made simple:

-- Your body needs energy it’s daily processes… exercise, breathing, heart function, brain function, etc.
+- Your body needs energy for it’s daily processes… exercise, breathing, heart function, brain function, etc.

 - Calories are simply a measure of energy.

-- The average woman needs to eat about 2,000 calories per day to maintain her body.
+- The average woman needs to eat about 2,000 calories per day to maintain her body weight.

-- The average man needs 2,500 calories per day to maintain his body.
+- The average man needs 2,500 calories per day to maintain his body weight.